Baffin Island: Summer visitors

-Water species that visit Baffin Island in the summer are:

-Harp seals (or saddle-backed seals), which migrate from major breeding grounds off the coast of Labrador and the southeast coast of Greenland to Baffin Island for the summer.
+Water species that visit Baffin Island in the summer include harp seals (or saddle-backed seals), which migrate from major breeding grounds off the coast of Labrador and the southeast coast of Greenland to Baffin Island for the summer.
 Migrating at speeds of 15–20 km/h, they all come up to breathe at the same time, then dive and swim up to 1–2 km before surfacing again.
 They migrate in large pods consisting of a hundred or more seals to within 1–8 km of the shoreline, which they then follow, feeding on crustaceans and fish.

 Walruses, which do not migrate far off land in the winter.
 They merely follow the fast ice, or ice that is solidly attached to land, and stay ahead of it as the ice hardens further and further out to sea.
 As winter progresses, they will always remain where there is open water free of ice.
 When the ice melts, they move in to land and can be found basking on rocks close to shore.
 One of the largest walrus herds can be found in the Foxe Basin on the western side of Baffin Island.

 Beluga or white whales migrate along the coast of Baffin Island; some head north to the feeding grounds in the Davis Strait between Greenland and Baffin Island, or into the Hudson Strait or any of the bays and estuaries in between.
 Usually travelling in pods of two or more, they can often be found very close to shore (100 m or less).
 They come up to breathe every 30 seconds or so as they make their way along the coastline eating crustaceans.

 Narwhals, which are known for the males' long, spiralling single tusk, can also be found along the coast of Baffin Island in the summer.
 Much like their beluga cousins, they may be found in pairs or even in a large pod of ten or more males, females and newborns.
 They also can be often found close to the shoreline, gracefully pointing their tusks skyward as they come up for air.

 The largest summer visitor to Baffin Island is the bowhead whale.
 Found throughout the Arctic range, one group of bowhead whales is known to migrate to the Foxe Basin, a bay on the western side of Baffin Island.